formancehq/numary-sdk-go/docs/TransactionsApi.md

 ## CreateTransactions

-> TransactionListResponse CreateTransactions(ctx, ledger).Transactions(transactions).Execute()
+> CreateTransactions200Response CreateTransactions(ctx, ledger).Transactions(transactions).Execute()

-Create Transactions Batch
+Create a new batch of transactions to a ledger.

 ### Example